dcoales/Thortiq/docs/thortiq_spec.md

 - H1, H2, H3, H4, H5, Bullet, Journal, Inbox, Task, Move To, Mirror To - these should all be separate commands and should behave as though the user had selected the corresponding option from the right click menu.
 - Time - this should insert the current time in the format hh:mm
 - Today - this should insert the current date as a date pill in the format specified in the settings or the default date format
+- Move To Date - pulls up date picker and all selected nodes are made children of the relevant date node under the Journal node.

 ---